-Upon returning from a suspension, the student will be on probationary status and must attend an Academic Counseling session through Academic Services prior to registering for courses.
+Upon returning from a suspension, the student will be on probationary status and must attend an Academic Counseling session through the Department of Student Development prior to registering for courses.
 The student will remain on probationary status until the minimum acceptable cumulative QPA is achieved.
 The student must receive a 2.0 term QPA or higher for each term while on probation.
 The student who fails to meet probation requirements for a second time will be suspended for one calendar year.